Scalekit FAST MCP Integration is now live

 For a step-by-step breakdown of how to convert your API into usable MCP tool definitions, see our detailed walkthrough on mapping APIs into MCP tools.

 Once you’ve decided to wrap, how you wrap matters.
 The architecture you choose determines how cleanly AI agents interact with your backend services via the MCP layer and how much surface area you need to maintain over time.
+Tool calls are made by the AI agent to invoke specific functions exposed by the MCP wrapper.
 These four patterns cover most real-world MCP wrapper designs.

 Four ways of wrapping mcp around an API